isomerpages/nlb-discovereads/_diy-resources/Discover Science/Budding Scientists.md

 <br>
 <img src="/images/Sundial.png" style="width:600px; text-align:left;">
 <h4>LET'S TRY THESE AT HOME!</h4>
-<p>With a little bit of creativity and using objects found around you, you can create simple yet fun activities for your child to do to supplement their reading.</p>
+<p>With a little bit of creativity and using objects around you, you can create simple yet fun activities for your child to do to supplement their reading.</p>
 <p>How about giving the two activities below a try?
 They will give your child a little peek into history on how people told time before clocks as well as understand the difference between Analog and Digital clocks.</p>
 <h4>Activity 1: How Did People Tell Time Before Clocks?</h4>

 <img src="/images/TellingTimewiththeSun.png" style="width:400px; text-align:left;">

 <p>1.
-In the morning, at around 9-10am, ask your child if they can see the sun from the window.
+At around 9-10am, ask your child if they can see the sun from the window.
 Ask them to describe the sun; e.g. does it look further away or closer or does it feel hotter?</p>
 <p>2.
 Have them write down or draw their observations.
 They can fill up the table appended below.</p>

 [My Observation Table](/files/science-lfa/applied-physics-time/MyObservationTable.pdf)

 <p>3.
 Repeat this activity at 12-1pm and again, at 5-6pm.
 Ask them if they notice any difference in the sun's position in their observations. </p>
 <p>4.
-Explain to your child that before clocks, this was one of the earliest ways people told time; by looking at the position of the sun in relation to where they lived.</p>
+Explain to your child that before clocks were invented, this was one of the earliest ways people told time; by looking at the position of the sun in relation to where they lived.</p>
 <p>5.
 Have your child think more deeply or discover more by asking them how people told time during rainy or cloudy weather. </p><p>
 </p><p>Note: Do remind your child to take breaks as prolonged staring at the sun may damage their eyes.</p>